shermanlo77/cptimeseries/dataset/README.md

 See or modify the global constants in `ana` to specify the location where the `.nc` and `.grib` files should be read.
 The `.gz` files are saved in this package.

 Implementations of these superclasses are found in the remaining modules and listed below.

+The use of `pupygrib` has been removed to avoid the use of GPL code.
+This means the package does not read longitude and latitude from `.grib` files.

 ## List of Datasets